turboscrew/rpi_stub/Readme.txt

 'rpi_stub_baud=<baudrate>' makes rpi_stub set the UART0 baudrate to <baudrate>
 It uses the UART clock from the GPU and the <baudrate> parameter to calculate the ibrd and fbrd for UART0.
 The sensibility of the parameters are not checked.
+'rpi_stub_hw_dbg=<n>' enables or disables HW watchpoints, because using HW breaks makes the debuggee to run in debug monitor mode, and in some cases it may be harmful.
+If <n> = 1 the HW watchpoints are enabled, if <n> = 0. the HW watchpoints are disabled.
+Default is 1.

 At the moment the main restrictions are:
 - Only ARM instruction set is supported